-School closings or delays due to weather are announced on mphschool.org, on local television stations, on Syracuse.com, via email, text, and voice message alerts.
+School closings or delays due to weather are announced on mphschool.org, on local television stations, on Syracuse.com, via email, and text.
 When MPH has a snow day, that day in the rotation is not made up and the next day in the rotation occurs.